OpenVPN/openvpn3-linux/doxygen/dbus/dbus-primer.md

 changes.
 To receive such signals, you need to subscribe to them first.

 Lets have a look at a simpler D-Bus service.
-We will here look at the service used to start OpenVPN 3 VPN backend client processes with root privileges.
+We will here look at the service used to start OpenVPN 3 VPN backend client processes.
 We will not look into the service itself now, but focus on how to talk to this service.

 ```
 $ gdbus introspect --system --dest net.openvpn.v3.backends --object-path /net/openvpn/v3/backends